 About the team

 This charity is well known for being a leading champion of diversity and quality within fostering and their service is rated “good” by Ofsted (2025).
-They have several regionally based teams across the UK, as well as other children’s service, but this service is based in West Yorkshire and they have a medium sized team of social workers, managers and various back-office staff.
+They have several regionally based teams across the UK, as well as other children’s service, but this service is based in the North East and they have a medium sized team of social workers, managers and various back-office staff.

 About the job